 “Bonds to be paid off at par in a few years are not very desirable for ladies.
 If good they will have to buy at a premium, and will of course incur a loss of capital at the end of the term.
 They will then have the trouble of finding a new investment and as the interest on money may further decline, this may be a considerable disadvantage.”

-The issue of reinvestment rates is particularly pertinent today if, as we believe, the Federal Reserve has signalled that rates in the US have peaked at 2.4% effective Fed Funds rate.
+The issue of reinvestment rates is particularly pertinent today if, as we believe, the Federal Reserve has signalled that rates in the US have peaked at around a 2.4% effective Fed Funds rate.
 Rates in much of the developed world will likely not rise by much, if at all, this cycle.
 Thinking through where rates may go in the next recession is sobering and makes longer dated investment grade bonds attractive.
 This is something which the industry, with its short duration bias and constant misforecasting that government bond yields are set to move substantially higher, does not seem to agree with.

 “In a country like England, where low rates of interest rule, a security offering 5 or 6 per cent would properly be looked at with suspicion.”